gopherine/todo-cra/README.md

-# Getting Started with Create React App
+# Getting Started with TODO

 Project is bootstrapped with CRA and is using redux/toolkit, tailwindcss.
 For code formatting prettier is used feel free to remove it.
+You are free to use yarn or npm whichever you feel comfortbale with.
+You should be able to run the application after installing the packages using `yarn install` and `yarn start`or `npm install`and `npm start`.

 ## Available Scripts